carlosapgomes/sked/README.md

 because they are expecting a full patient.Patient object in response
 - ~~create a new endpoint for Appointments and Surgeries to return the schedules for a whole month~~
-- add update patient on Patient component
+- Add update patient on Patient component
 - add create patient inside Appointments and Surgeries components
 - create utility component to abstract ajax communications and backend configuration
+- add ansible script to deploy the system